jericson/jericson.github.io/_posts/2020-03-30-sourdough.md

 flour into carbon dioxide, alcohol and lactic acid.
 It's a symbiotic relationship with one missing piece: a baker.
 At some point sourdough culture runs out of sugars and starches to digest.
-And the alcohol and acid can even harm the culture which is especially comfortable there.
-If allowed to go freely, the culture would consume itself and the yeast would form spores to survive starvation.
+And the alcohol and acid can even harm the culture if allowed to accumulate.
+On its own, the culture would consume itself and the yeast would form spores so that it will survive starvation.
 Therefore on day 2, I added another equal parts (by weight) flour and water.
 This allows the yeast and bacteria to thrive.
-I started to see bubbles of CO2 rising to the top of the starter and making it less dense.
-This is what I want out of the process.
+I started to see bubbles of CO2 rising to the top of the starter, which is what I hope to get from tending the culture.

 ![Sourdough starter growth](/images/sourdough_growth.jpg)

 On day 3 I made a batch of pancakes.
 They don't need much leavening (and I added some baking powder to help out).
-I'll need to take out a fair amount of starter regularly or it will get too large for my jar.
-From now on, I'll need to feed it regularly.
+Since I'm adding more flour and water to the culture, I'll need to also take out a fair amount of starter regularly or it will get too large for my jar.
 Hence pancakes.

 The first batch isn't terribly sour.
 It's mostly the bacteria that gives sourdough its unique flavor.
 Typically it takes a week after reviving a starter to get a stable culture.
 At the moment, it smells and looks kinda gross before I feed it.
 The balance isn't right yet.
 My pancakes were on the boring side.
 (We ran out of milk yesterday and nobody has wanted to go to the store for more.)
 But in a few days I'll be ready to bake bread.
 That's the ultimate goal, of course.
 That and waffles, pretzels, English muffins, dinner rolls, etc. and so on.